qiushiyan/qiushiyan.dev/content/notes/web-performance/index.md

 `rel="preload"` tells the browser to download the image as soon as possible, before it’s actually discovered in the HTML.
-Best for images that appear “later” in your HTML but are actually critical for LCP
+Best for images that appear “later” in your HTML but are actually critical for LCP.

-`fetchpriority` does not start the download earilier, but directly signals to the browser’s resource prioritization system that this image is high priority, and ensures the image gets more network resources when competing with other resources.
+`fetchpriority` does not start the download earlier, but directly signals to the browser’s resource prioritization system that this image is high priority, and ensures the image gets more network resources when competing with other resources.
 Best for images that are already